krishaamer/green-filter-research/research/literature/ai.md

 | Wu Dao 3 | 2023     | BAAI                            | Open Source                   |

 From reports on the advance of LLMs by Tamkin et al. (2021); Hines (2023).

+Pete (2023) ChatGPT hackathon.

+The quality of LLM output depends on the quality of the provided prompt.
+Zhou et al. (2022) reports creating an “Automatic Prompt Engineer” which automatically generates instructions that outperform the baseline output quality.
+This finding has significance for “green filter” as it validates the idea of creating advanced prompts for improved responses.
+For “green filter”, the input would consist of detailed user data + sustainability data for detailed analysis.

+Anon.
+(2023a) My bedtime story about shopping, saving, and investing.

+Tu et al. (2023) LLMs can be used as data analysts.

+Rogers (2022) defines the 4 phases of Pervasive Computing.
+(NEED access).

+Kobetz (2023)

 ## Responsible AI {#responsible-ai}